nwtnni/nwtnni.github.io/content/blog/2017-06-12-markov-introduction.md

 ```

 Let's say we want to use a 3rd order Markov chain.
-Instead of leafing through books looking for just the word 'project', we'd
+Instead of leafing through books looking for just the word "project", we'd
-look for the phrase 'second personal project', and record what
+look for the phrase "second personal project", and record what
 comes next.
 Intuitively, this does a better job of capturing the
 context, and is still relatively easy to program.